smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 **Alternative flow 1**
 1.a.1 RC app_1 starts unregistration
 1.a.2 RC app_1 successfully unregistered
 1.a.3 SDL sends OnRCStatus to HMI with all modules in `freeModules`

 **Exception 1.1**
-1.a.2.a RC sends invalid json in unregister request.
+1.a.2.a RC sends invalid json in unregister request
 1.a.2.b Unregistration is failed, SDL does not send OnRCStatus to HMI and to RC app_1

 **Alternative flow 2**